grattan/R_at_Grattan/docs/Data_visualisation.md

 The rest of the chapter will explore:

+  - Exploratory data visualisation
   - Grattanising your charts and choosing colours
   - Saving charts according to Grattan templates
   - Making bar, line, scatter and distribution plots
   - Making maps and interactive charts
   - Adding chart labels

+## Exploratory data visualisation

+Plotting your data early in the analysis stage can help you quickly identify outliers, oddities, things that don't look quite right.

 ## Making Grattan-y charts